do3-2023/aso-monitoring/README.md

 # Monitoring course

-This contains the NestJS application and Kubernetes resource files for the Monitoring course at Polytech Montpellier.
+This contains the Spin Go application and Kubernetes resource files for the Monitoring course at Polytech Montpellier.
 This is the repository of Alexandre Sollier.

+The application is running at [wasm.a2.serpentard.dopolytech.fr](http://wasm.a2.serpentard.dopolytech.fr/person).

 ## Usage

 ### Backend

-You need Node.js 20 to run this application.
+You need [Spin](https://developer.fermyon.com/spin/v2/install), [the Go toolchain](https://go.dev/learn/) and [the TinyGo compiler](https://tinygo.org/getting-started/) to run this application.
 It is available in the [`api/`](./api/) directory.

 This application is dependent on a Postgres database running.
 You can run the Docker Compose stack for this: